williamjuan027/angular-animations-explorer/src/assets/post-content/third-party-libs/animate-style/animate-style.content.md

 However, that approach doesn't work if you want to create an animation that can be triggered multiple times.
 For example, clicking one of the animation buttons in the demo executes the animation.
 After the animation completes, you can run the animation again by clicking the button again.

-This is by design, as animate.style runs an animation by adding a class containing the animation, you wouldn't be able to retrigger the animation if the class is already added to the element.
+This is by design, as Animate.css runs an animation by adding a class containing the animation, you wouldn't be able to retrigger the animation if the class is already added to the element.
 To work around this, we can use the `animationend` event to listen to when the animation is done executing, and remove the class that was added to trigger the animation.
 This allows us to add the classes again whenever we want to retrigger the animation.

 ```typescript
 import { ViewChild, ElementRef } from '@angular/core';